What can I do when my SNMP sensors in PRTG show errors? Are there troubleshooting steps?

 Every so often customers using PRTG Network Monitor report issues when trying to monitor their systems using Simple Network Management Protocol (SNMP).
 In most cases, these issues result from a malfunctioning SNMP configuration or installation.
 The following article provides an overview about most common reasons for problems when monitoring via SNMP.

 Important!
-Before going any deeper into troubleshooting, a good knowledge of the principles and functions of SNMP is necessary.
-Please refer to the following Microsoft articles for a general introduction to SNMP:
+Before going any deeper into troubleshooting, you need to have a sound knowledge of the principles and functions of SNMP!

-You can find an overview about SNMP, MIBs, and OIDs in the following Knowledge Base article:
+Find an overview about SNMP, MIBs, and OIDs in

 Please ensure the following:

 - Allow access to SNMP for the machine running PRTG Network Monitor in the device’s security settings.

 - Allow User Data Protocol (UDP) packages to travel from the machine running PRTG to the device you want to monitor and back.
 If the device and PRTG are on different sides of a firewall, make sure that UDP access to port 161 (SNMP) is allowed.
 You will also need the return path open.
 For more information, please see the following articles:

 - SNMP requires the use of UDP ports >1023 to the PRTG client side.
 This is important for your firewall settings.